phred1/challenge-aido_LF-baseline-behavior-cloning/README.md

 To facilitate the generation of such dataset, the file `train_test_splitter.py` enables a few transformations.

-To generate a dataset in the unit format, simply run
+To generate a dataset in the UNIT format, simply run

 ```
-python3 train_test_splitter.py
+python3 util/train_test_splitter.py
 ```

-This will produce an 80/10/10 train-eval-test split of the dataset and produce the desired folder structure.
+This will produce an 80/10 train-test split of the dataset and produce the desired folder structure.